 Costumers and market conditions

 As late as 1770, whisky was described as a ‘modern liquor’.
 It slowly became fashionable alongside brandy, ale, claret and gin.
 However, whisky became the most popular drink of the Scottish lower classes from around 1785, and even the most popular liquor of the Edinburgh and Glasgow High Society from around 1800.
 This was due to the better quality of the Highland whisky, as the illicit distillers had access to quality grain.
-But it was also helped by the rising tariffs duties for brandy and claret as well as the interrupted trade during the Napoleonic Wars.
+But market success was also helped by the rising tariffs duties for brandy and claret as well as the interrupted trade during the Napoleonic Wars.

-The Highland magistrates and landowners had a lenient attitude to illicit distillers.
+The Highland magistrates and landowners had a lenient attitude towards illicit distillers.
 The distillers were tenants in the local area, having rents to pay.
 As a matter of fact, poverty in the Highlands was such that often only tenants involved in illicit whisky production were able to pay the rents.
 It is estimated that on some estates the rents could be tripled if the landowner turned a blind eye to distilling.
 Thus, many people in respectable positions would support the trade, such as Reverend Andrew Burns, minister of Glen Isla, who would keep his eye on the arriving party of excisemen, and then would warn every bothy that housed an illicit still.

 Fiscal and legal background

 Why was illicit distilling and smuggling so popular in Scotland?
 In 1707, the parliaments of Scotland and England were united and the English system of customs duties and excise was introduced into Scotland.
 This meant that duties on some products north of the border increased sevenfold.
 Additionally, a tax on malt, an essential ingredient of whisky production, was introduced in 1725.
 The price of grain kept rising in the decades of 1780-1820.
-All this helped spur on the illicit distilling of whisky – i.e. the distilling of whisky without a licence.
+All this helped spur on the illicit distilling of whisky – i.e. the distilling of whisky without a license.
 Producing whisky was legal – if properly licensed and taxed – until 1814.
 Then small stills of less than 500 gallons were prohibited.
 It’s little wonder that smuggling boomed.

 After decades of fruitless efforts against the illicit whisky trade, a legislation legalising the distillation of whisky was introduced in 1823.
 Also, landowners were pressed to evict tenants who distilled illegally.
 These actions marked the beginning of the end of smuggling ‘moonshine’.